ngparker/squareword_gen/README.md

 NxN squares of words, where both columns and row are words from a given dictionary.

-It was inspired by squareword.com.
+It was inspired by squareword.com, and an algorithm from Annalee Flower Horne.

 ## TODO
 * Get a better word-frequency list.
 This one seems to lean very heavily towards